nishalsach/nishalsach.github.io/quicksite/content/posts/2020-06-12-Hugo-Hacks.md

 Yes, yes it could.
 Future me can figure out how to return that favour.
 And if someone else turns out to be more like me too, maybe this could earn me a bit of good karma.

 So but yes, I've spent the last couple of days out on several wild-goose chases across the interwebz, winding through pages on the Hugo Support site, the docs, StackOverflow and random GitHub repos ever so often.
 And I would like to never do it again, thank you very much, so here is everything I've discovered and implemented thus far.
 Genuinely a special mention here for the [Hugo Community site](https://discourse.gohugo.io/about), where people ask questions very well and very soundly, unlike me, whose googling begins and ends at 'hugo footnotes not working'.
-Their's is a skill I hope to possess and be proud of one day.
+Theirs is a skill I hope to possess and be proud of one day.

 So then, that brings us here, to the relevant stuff.
 Lo and behold: